johncant/mailman-rails/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these line to your application's Gemfile:

     gem 'mailman-rails'
+    gem 'mailman', :git => 'https://github.com/johncant/mailman' # You'll need to use this until my pull request has been merged

 And then execute: